oyerohabib/pomodoro/README.md

 # 🍅 Pomodoro

-This timer [app](https://our-pomodoro.netlify.app/), built with React and TypeScript, is designed to enhance productivity.
+This productivity [app](https://our-pomodoro.netlify.app/), built with React and TypeScript was designed to enhance my productivity.
 I developed it as a side project to learn new skills and customize features to better suit my personal workflow, which has significantly improved my daily task management.

 ## 📸 Screenshots